AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-teams.md

  </tbody>
 </table>

-## Configure users’ access to edit users using a custom access level
+## Configure users' access to edit users using a custom access level

 1. Begin creating or editing the access level, as explained in [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
 1. Click the gear icon ![](assets/gear-icon-settings.png) on the **View** or **Edit** button to the right of Teams, then select the abilities you want to grant under **Fine-tune your settings**.